nlathia/nlathia.github.io/research.md

 ## Note

-As of 2016, I am no longer actively conducting academic research.
+As of 2016, I am no longer actively conducting academic research, and no longer open for data science consultancy opportunities.
 I still review for a variety of conferences, listed below.
+Past projects can be found on [this archive page](archive/projects.html).

 ## Programme Committees